Dansday/Dansday-Discord-Bot/README.md

 - Removes roles when members lose required permissions
 - Removes roles when members leave the server

+#### AFK Feature
+**Setting AFK:**
+1. Click "⏸️ AFK" button
+2. Enter optional AFK message (or leave empty)
+3. Your nickname is prefixed with `[AFK]`
+4. If in voice channel: You're automatically muted and deafened

+**AFK Removal (Automatic):**
+- Sending any message removes AFK and unmutes/undeafens you
+- Unmuting/undeafening in voice removes AFK
+- AFK removal automatically restores your nickname and voice status

+**AFK Removal (Manual):**
+- Click "⏸️ AFK" button → Click "🔄 Remove AFK" button

+**Mention Notifications:**
+- When someone mentions you while AFK:
+  - They receive a notification in channel (auto-deletes after 10 seconds)
+  - You receive a DM with who mentioned you and message preview
+  - Shows your AFK message and duration

+#### Feedback Feature
+**Submitting Feedback:**
+1. Click "💬 Feedback" button
+2. Enter your feedback message (up to 2000 characters)
+3. Feedback is sent to configured feedback channel
+4. Staff role is automatically mentioned
+5. You receive confirmation with submission number

 ### Benefits
 - **User-friendly** - No need to remember slash command syntax
 - **Visual** - Clear buttons with icons and labels